 The above reports are required to be adequately scrutinised before being recommended to the Full Council.
-Under current constitutional arrangements this role would be undertaken by the Audit Governance and Standards Committee.
+Under current constitutional arrangements this role is undertaken by the Audit Governance and Standards Committee.

 Quarterly reports - In addition to the three major reports detailed above, from 2023/24 quarterly reporting (end of June/end of December) is also required.
-However, these additional reports do not have to be reported to Full Council/Board but do require to be adequately scrutinised.
-This role is undertaken by the Executive Committee as part of the quarterly Budget Monitoring.
+However, these additional reports do not have to be reported to full Council but do require to be adequately scrutinised.
+This role is undertaken by the Cabinet as part of quarterly Budget Monitoring.
 (The reports, specifically, should comprise updated Treasury/Prudential Indicators.)

-1.3 Treasury Management Strategy for 2023/24
+1.3 Treasury Management Strategy for 2024/25

-The strategy for 2023/24 covers two main areas:
+The strategy for 2024/25 covers two main areas: